 This bill requires the Department of Health and Human Services to submit, not later than 30 days after the effective date of the bill, a state plan amendment to cover the new Medicaid adult group, commonly referred to as Medicaid Expansion.
-The bill directs the department to apply for a benchmark benefit package for Secretary-approved coverage to include full Medicaid coverage and other coverage required by the Affordable Care Act (ACA) and services covered by the federal Paul Wellstone and Pete Domenici Mental Health Parity Act of 2008.
+The bill directs the Department to apply for a benchmark benefit package for Secretary-approved coverage to include full Medicaid coverage and other coverage required by the Affordable Care Act (ACA) and services covered by the federal Paul Wellstone and Pete Domenici Mental Health Parity Act of 2008.
 This bill establishes the Wellness in Nebraska (WIN) Act.
 The state plan amendment would be in effect until enactment of waivers implementing the WIN Act.
-The department is required to apply for any waivers or state plan amendments to implement the Wellness in Nebraska plan beginning January 1, 2015, or as soon after that date that the waivers are enacted.
+The Department is required to apply for any waivers or state plan amendments to implement the Wellness in Nebraska plan beginning January 1, 2015, or as soon after that date that the waivers are enacted.

 The WIN Act has two components: WIN Medicaid Coverage and WIN Marketplace Coverage.
 WIN Medicaid Coverage is for: a) those with income at or below 100% of the Federal Poverty Level (FPL), or b) those who are medically fragile or those with exceptional medical conditions with incomes at or below 133% of FPL.
 WIN Marketplace Coverage is for those with incomes above 100% of FPL and at or below 133%.
-They would be eligible for premiums paid by the department to purchase: a) qualified health plans on the health benefit exchange, or b) employer-sponsored health insurance.
-The department shall pay all co-payments, co-insurance, deductibles and wrap-around benefits.
-The department shall pay premiums directly to the qualified health plans issuer.
+They would be eligible for premiums paid by the Department to purchase: a) qualified health plans on the health benefit exchange, or b) employer-sponsored health insurance.
+The Department shall pay all co-payments, co-insurance, deductibles and wrap-around benefits.
+The Department shall pay premiums directly to the qualified health plans issuer.
 Wrap-around benefits include non-emergency transportation, early and periodic screening (EPSDT), diagnostic and treatment program for those under age 21, a fee-for-service dental plan.

 Beginning January 1, 2016, all newly eligible individuals enrolled in WIN shall be enrolled in patient-centered medical homes, where available.
-If patientcentered medical homes are not available for all WIN clients, the department with the WIN Oversight Committee will develop plans for increasing the number of patient-centered medical homes or developing alternative integrated care models and pilot projects.
-By January 1, 2016, the department in conjunction with the WIN Oversight Committee shall recommend a reimbursement methodology and incentives for participation in the patient-centered medical home and health home systems to ensure that providers enter into and continue to participate in the system.
+If patient-centered medical homes are not available for all WIN clients, the Department with the WIN Oversight Committee will develop plans for increasing the number of patient-centered medical homes or developing alternative integrated care models and pilot projects.
+By January 1, 2016, the Department in conjunction with the WIN Oversight Committee shall recommend a reimbursement methodology and incentives for participation in the patient-centered medical home and health home systems to ensure that providers enter into and continue to participate in the system.

 Beginning January 1, 2016, the WIN participants with incomes at or above 50 percent of FPL shall contribute two percent of their monthly income towards their coverage.
 For members who complete the required preventative care services and wellness activities, the monthly contributions will be waived during each subsequent year until the member fails to complete the required activities.
 Total monthly contributions plus cost-sharing each quarter shall be limited to one quarter of five percent of the yearly income.
 The policy shall include guidelines for hardship exemptions.
 Individuals are eligible for covered benefits for 12 months.

-The department shall conduct an annual review of eligibility.
+The Department shall conduct an annual review of eligibility.
 The WIN Oversight Committee is created.
 It consists of nine members of the Legislature appointed by the Executive Committee.
 The WIN Oversight Committee shall oversee and monitor the WIN Act.
 The committee has the authority to hire a consultant.
 The bill states that if the Federal Financial Participation Rate (FMAP) falls below 90%, the Legislature shall affirm, amend or repeal the Medicaid Expansion coverage.
 The bill has the emergency clause.

-LB 887, Revision 02 Page 2

-Revised Fiscal Note

-The Department of Health and Human Services sent a revised fiscal note the morning of January 29, 2014 with information from a new Milliman Report.
-The revised fiscal note has been included, but the Legislative Fiscal Office has not had sufficient time to analyze the revision.